 - Source: National Center for Education Statistics (NCES), MI Dept. of Education

 Plymouth High School ranks among the top 20% of public schools in Michigan for:

 Reading/Language Arts Proficiency

-Plymouth High School's student population of 2,078 students has stayed relatively flat over five school years.
+Plymouth High School's student population of 1,976 students has declined by 7% over five school years.

-The teacher population of 87 teachers has declined by 6% over five school years.
+The teacher population of 99 teachers has grown by 6% over five school years.

 Total Classroom Teachers